gyowanny/redsand/README.md

 ## API Endpoints

 The API endpoints are the ones your application must call in order to authenticate users and validate their tokens as well.
-- `/api/auth` - Authenticates a user and returns the JSON Web Token
+- `/api/auth` - Authenticates a user and returns the JSON Web Token.
+The payload must be the login and the Base64 encoded password.

+  **Body payload example**: `{"login":"admin.smith", "password":"ZWNvbm9taWNzU3Vja3M="}`

 - `/api/validate` - Validates a given JSON Web Token

 ## ADMIN Endpoints

-These endpoints are used to create and maintain user and organzations information.
+These endpoints are meant to create and maintain users and organzations info.
+By default in the production environment they must be called with a valid token (this is achived via a filter added to the admin router).
+Also by default the environemnt is set to Development so the filter is deactivated.